guneykayim/mind_map/README.md

 - The application is currently in active development
 - UI/UX improvements are ongoing
 - Performance optimizations are planned for larger mind maps
+- This project is being developed entirely through AI-assisted coding (pair programming with AI).
+So far, models like GPT-4.1, Gemini 2.5 Pro, and SWE-1 have contributed to the codebase.

 ## 📄 License